-So I purged.
 Gone went sweaters covered in fuzz that I kept because they were warm.
-Gone was that yellow sweater that washed me out but I kept wearing because it never wrinkled.
+Out went that yellow sweater that washed me out but I kept wearing because it never wrinkled.
 Gone even was the silk nautical shirt I always got compliments on, but never knew what to wear with it, so always felt awkward when I did.

 What I was left with were items that I individually loved, and surprisingly went well together.
 Why did I never think to put my black leggings with that oversized fall sweater?
 They were so perfect; it was so easy.

 I also discovered a few other unintended effects of purging my closet.